The Dangers Of Do-It-Yourself Wills & Trusts

 The Execution Is What Matters

-Even the most simple will or trust can be invalid if the rules are not followed.
+Even the simplest will or trust can be invalid if the rules are not followed.
 A will or trust is not valid if it is not properly executed and witnessed according to Nevada law.
-You also have to be careful who serves as a witness.
+You also must be careful who serves as a witness.
 A will or trust can be invalid if an interested party is used as a witness.
 We provide two disinterested witnesses for you at no additional cost.
-We also provide a bonded Notary Public.
+We also provide a bonded notary public.

-Tax planning can be very complex.
+Tax planning can be complex.
 Attorneys who specialize in tax planning must go through an extra year of legal schooling to receive a master of laws in taxation designation.
-Jasen E. Cassady, Esq., has earned a master of laws in taxation from one of the top programs in the United States, as well as the Certified Financial Planner® designation.
-The average person does not know how much money they will eventually pass at their death and they need sound advice.
+Jasen E. Cassady, Esq., has earned a master of laws in taxation from one of the top programs in the United States, as well as the certified financial planner designation.
+The average person does not know how much money he or she will eventually pass at death and they need sound advice.
 There are many nuances that do-it-yourself kits are simply not designed to handle.
-Other transfer methods such as 401(k), IRA, and life insurance beneficiary designations can equal trouble for your beneficiaries without proper planning.
+Other transfer methods such as 401(k), IRA and life insurance beneficiary designations can equal trouble for your beneficiaries without proper planning.
 Mistakes in a do-it-yourself kit could cost your heirs far more in the future.

 Does it make sense to do it yourself or hire a paralegal when you can get a licensed attorney for less or equal to the same price?
 Let our family help you protect yours.